pajachiet/mongo_sql_analytics_platform/README.md

+**WARNING** : This project is not maintained anymore.
+It uses `mongo-connector-postgresql` which has now been replaced by [mongo-postgresql-streamer](https://github.com/Maltcommunity/mongo-postgresql-streamer).

+It may still be usefull to test the different components, and we will welcome contributions.

 # Introduction
 Are you trap in the MongoDB Analytics gap ?
 Looking for an open-source solution to analyze your MongoDB data ?